dmbarbour/wikilon/docs/ABC_Minimalist.md

 Rendering with multiple gates is straightforward.
 The most useful strategies are probably 'parallel' or 'hierarchical'.
 For parallel, we just treat `{@foo}` and `{@bar}` as a single gate, and continue them together.
 For the hierarchical, we run `{@foo}` as far as it can go, take a single step in `{@bar}`, then go back to `{@foo}`.
 We could random or interleave strategies or similar, but I suspect those would share less structure between frames.

 Program animation might be augmented by providing some annotations to guide rendering decisions.

-## ABC Metaprogramming

-An ABC program consists of `[abcd]` sequences with embedded `{tokens}`.
-Construction of `[abcd]` sequences requires no special attention.
-Thus a complete metaprogramming solution only needs to inject tokens.
-The challenge is to achieve this without compromising effective static reasoning or reusability of code.
-My best ideas so far involve modeling construction of tokens as an *effect*.

-        [program in MP monad] {runMP}

-The simplest `{runMP}` monad might simply answer every request with a wrapped token.
-For example, we could request a token `"/foo"` and get back `[{/foo}]`.
-Note that `{runMP}` might not exist as an explicit token, but rather be implicit to a programming environment.
-For example, within an [AO dictionary](AboutAO.md) we might use `foo.make = [program in MP monad]` and implicitly reconstruct `foo` from `foo.make` whenever its dependencies change.
-(A staged build system is an easy fit for Awelon project's [application models](ApplicationModel.md).)

-Monadic metaprogramming is first class, subject to composition, abstraction, and flexible reuse.
-Assuming MP is a free monad, we can intercept the requests, simulate and test how the metaprogram would behave under a variety of mockup environments and configurations.
-There is very clear staging between the metaprogram and its computed output.
-Any competing model for metaprogramming will need to do at least this well for serious consideration.

 ## Runtime and Performance